UPDATE, December 2017: We’re thrilled to share that the videos from this event picked up a Gold MarCom Award, our first award for co-created content!

 Authenticity: That hopeful, student-centered energy has always been difficult to capture in a meaningful way.
 It can be daunting to be an adult when someone points a video camera at you.
 Imagine what it’s like being a student.
 Speaking from personal experience, we’ll just say it can be… overwhelming.
 How do we make the young stars of the show more comfortable talking to the camera about their ROV, let alone their hopes and dreams?

-The answer to both challenges was the same: turn THEIR phones into OUR video cameras.
+The answer to both challenges was the same: find a way to turn THEIR phones into OUR video cameras.

-Using https://seenit.io and the Seenit Capture app, we asked the students to tell us their story in their way with their own words… to take us with them on their journey to the event, behind the scenes, and during the competition.
+We decided the real-time video co-creation platform Seenit would be just the thing to add to our toolkit for this project.
+We then used that platform to ask the students to tell us their story in their way with their own words… to take us with them on their journey to the event, behind the scenes, and during the competition.

 The clips were creative, heartfelt, thoughtful, and fun.
 We got everything from building at home to singing on the road to worrying about a presentation to aspirations for the future.
 And the students shot the video.
 User generated content (UGC) was a hit!

 It took a lot of planning and coordination, but less than you might think.
 One person in Arlington, VA spent all day Saturday interacting with the contributors through the online studio, sending encouragement, asking questions, and screening incoming clips for distribution to the community feed.
 We had an editor in Baltimore, MD working out of the same online studio, pulling down content and mixing super-cuts, which we pushed out on YouTube, Twitter, Facebook, Instagram and in-app.
 And we had a small crew of our own on the ground helping out with some pro-shots of the actual event.